Tuskiurhil/CCTV-Companion/README.md

 - Grabbing a Snapshot and displaying it
 - Saving a Diagnostics File (grabs some of the more important settings and infos on the device and saves them in a .txt)
 - Factory Resetting a device and switching all settings to default value
 - Capacity Calculation (Counting # of cameras using specified codec and calculating expected bandwidth.
-Data gathered from Dahua Techs.
-Security Calculator)
+- Recording Time (Calculating estimated recording time based on # of cameras, Bit Rate and specified Hard Drive Space in TeraByte.

 ## Windows Executable